yahgoo/Hackintosh-HP-9470m-Opencore-Monterey-1600x900-Broadcom-WiFi/README.md

 * Bluetooth fixed with BlueToolFixup.kext and enable only AirPortBrcmNIC_Injector.kext
 * ECEnabler.kext to enable Battery Indicator.
 Please ignore the BTST and BTIF errors during macos installation as ECEnabler.kext is not yet loaded.
 * HD4000 patched with OC 0.7.9 Post Install Root Patch
+* Rename Monterey System Volume name with Disk Utility.
+According to @miliuco, the workaround is to install Intel Power Gadget in order to update both the OC boot menu entry and the preboot volume with new name.

 ## Credits
 Opencore
 hackintosh107
 InsanelyMac - Miliuco
 1Revenger
+Robbish
+Sirsasana

 ## Changes
 06042022
 - Updated to MacOS Monterey 12.2.1
 - Updated to OC 0.7.9 and latest kexts like VirtualSMC
-- SMBIOS iMac17,1 in order for OC 0.7.3 and above to boot
+- SMBIOS iMac17,1 in order for OC 0.7.3 and above to boot and bypass the prompt that “a required firmware update could not be installed” during installation.

 ![Screenshot](https://github.com/yahgoo/Hackintosh-HP-9470m-Opencore-Monterey-1600x900-Broadcom-WiFi/blob/main/img/HP9470m%20Monterey%2012-2-1%20iPad%20Mini%206%20Purple.png)